-- 30. Modifications to Commission-approved DSM/EE programs will be made using the Flexibility Guidelines filed on February 6, 2012, in Docket No. E- 7, Sub 831, and approved July 16, 2012, by the Commission.
-Modifications filed with the Commission for approval will be evaluated under the same guidelines and parameters used in DEC's most recently filed DSM/EE rider proceeding. - 31.
-If under the Flexibility Guidelines Commission approval of a modification is required, the Company shall file a petition prior to the implementation of the program change no later than 30 days prior to the proposed effective date, pursuant to Commission Rule R8-68.¶ - 35.
-32. If under the Flexibility Guidelines advance notice is required, Duke Energy

-Carolinas shall file all program changes no later than 45 days prior to the proposed effective date of the change using the Advance Notice Program Modifications Reporting Template (Template).
-If any party has concern about the proposed program modification, it shall file comments with the Commission within 25 days of the Company's filing.

-- 36. The Company shall file on a quarterly basis using the Template a notification of all program changes that have been made without Commission preapproval or advance notice. - 37.
+32. 30.
+Modifications to Commission-approved DSM/EE programs will be made using

+- 31. If under the Flexibility Guidelines Commission approval of a modification is required, the Company shall file a petition prior to the implementation of the program change no later than 30 days prior to the proposed effective date, pursuant to Commission Rule R8-68. - 34.
+If under the Flexibility Guidelines advance notice is required, Duke Energy Carolinas shall file all program changes no later than 45 days prior to the proposed effective date of the change using the Advance Notice Program Modifications Reporting Template (Template).
+If any party has concern about the proposed program modification, it shall file comments with the Commission within 25 days of the Company's filing. - 35.
+The Company shall file on a quarterly basis using the Template a notification of all program changes that have been made without Commission preapproval or advance notice. - 36.
 Whenever a change in a program or measure goes into effect, the baseline cost effectiveness test results should be reset for the purposes of applying the Flexibility Guidelines to subsequent modifications.